 Child support is designed to protect the best interests of a child and ensure the custodial parent has sufficient income to care for their needs.
 Crystal Wright Law has helped families in Lawrenceville, GA, with complex legal issues for nearly a decade.
-Call us at (404) 594-2143 to schedule a consultation with an experienced Lawrenceville child support lawyer to know how we can assist you.
+Call us at (404) 594-2143 to schedule a free consultation with an experienced Lawrenceville child support lawyer to know how we can assist you.

 There may be disagreements over how much support is necessary, but parents generally agree their child deserves financial security.
 We can help you get the support you need to raise your child.

 Table of Contents

 How Crystal Wright Law Can Help with Child Support in Lawrenceville, GA

 Child support is a complex issue.
 Calculating child support involves many factors and requires more than a simple formula.
 Our experienced Lawrenceville divorce attorney can help ensure that a court order for child support is reasonable — and sufficient to support your child.